audiopixel/pixelmixer/README.md

 ## Contribute ##

 Please feel free to use this API in your projects.
 If you have any problems, suggestions, or ideas on how to improve this API, please let us know.
 Better yet - also try and take a stab at it yourself.
 We encourage you to fork and experiment with the code and these techniques.
-We are also seeking beta testers, especially if you have lighting hardware to test with.
-If you would like to contribute in whatever fashion, we would love to [hear from you.](http://audiopixel.com/contact)
+We are also seeking beta testers, and people to try out some new advanced techniques, especially if you have lighting hardware to test with.
+If you would like to be involved in whatever fashion, we would love to [hear from you.](http://audiopixel.com/contact)